Is there a single exercise more badass than the pull-up?

 The reality is that pull-ups are hard, for both men and women.

 But with time and training, you can learn to do a pull up.

 The 30 day pull up challenge will work you through a series of upper body exercises and a pull-up progression.
 And while working towards the ultimate goal of doing pull-ups, you’ll get benefits like sexy arms and a toned back.

 The workouts are short but challenging, so get ready to work hard for big results!

 So, are you ready to start the 30 day pull up challenge?
-Click the button to learn all about the exercises you’ll be doing and the complete routines you’ll be following for the next month!
+Learn all about the exercises you’ll be doing and the complete routines you’ll be following for the next month!
 It’s time to start the best pull up workout for women.

 Pull-Up Workouts for Women that Work